lucametehau/CloverEngine/README.md

 ```
 git clone https://github.com/lucametehau/CloverEngine.git
+cd src
-make run
+make release
 ```

-This will create an avx2 executable, any CPU that supports avx2 can run it.
-If you don't have avx2, then it will probably crash.
+This will create 3 compiles: old, avx2 and avx512.
+Choose the latest that doesn't crash (if you don't know your PC specs).

 To run it's pretty easy:
 ```
 ./Clover.3.1-avx2.exe
 ```

-# Testing
-The only version supported for now is avx2 (any CPU that supports avx2 can run it), because I use simd and avx2 code.
-I plan on doing something for the non-avx2 CPU users in the future.

 # UCI